How to use WordPress

 The custom menu system also allows you to change the navigational label, which by default is the same as the page title (can be quite long).
 Under Page Structure, click on the little triangle next to Page on that page item and change the name in the Navigation Label box..

-Pictures, documents, tables and links in Posts and Pages
+Adding pictures, documents, tables and links to Posts and Pages

 Only images with the extensions .jpg, .png and .gif will display in a website.
 Other extensions (.tiff, .psd or other) will need converting.
 It is also advisable to reduce the overall size of images so that they are not more than 1000px wide: there is plenty of software available to help with this.
 Overlarge images are not needed and will slow the loading of your pages.

 If you want to check whether or not a particular image was uploaded previously, click Media in the Dashboard's left-hand navigation and all the pictures will appear.
-You can add and delete from there, and create a rudimentary gallery with several images (better galleries are available as Plugins, see below).
+You can add, edit and delete from there, and create a gallery with several images.
+For more information, see our Image gallery page.